A New Spirituality of Old Ideas

 The New Thought movement was fond of pantheistic ideas, as we see in the writings of Prentice Mulford, Walt Whitman, and Ralph Waldo Emerson, among others.
 Like many people of this era, New Age spiritualists were reluctant to adopt the Judeo-Christian image of a personal and communicative God, preferring to believe that a spiritual experience was the act of tapping into the energy, power, or spiritual essence of the cosmos.

-In addition to Indian and Greek religious cosmologies, holistic notions of divinity are also popular at the present time.
-Holism is the philosophical view that all life and everything in the universe are connected, interactive, and unified in nature.
+In addition to Indian and Greek religious cosmologies, nature religions and holistic notions of divinity are also popular today.
+Holism is the philosophical view that all life and everything in the universe are interconnected, interactive, and unified.
 This is one premise of Gaia philosophy, a belief that the planet and all life function as a single, self-regulating system in which life supports life.

 There is also a relatively recent resurgence of pagan and neopagan religions, such as Wicca and other ancient Celtic practices, much of which was popularized by Gerald Gardner (Witchcraft Today, 1954).
-Since his time, many traditions evolved within Wicca itself, mixing Celtic beliefs with some ideas derived from Greek and Indian philosophies.
+Since his time, many traditions have evolved within Wicca, blending Celtic beliefs with ideas derived from Greek and Indian philosophies.

-Similar to some New Age beliefs and practices, Wicca philosophy embraces concepts of pantheism as well as a revival of polytheism.
-In vogue, is the portrayal of a universe equally dominated by male and female deities, often revived as nature deities or, on a grander scale, as a Mother Goddess who stands either alongside, or as a replacement for, a Father God.
+Similar to some New Age beliefs and practices, Wiccan philosophy embraces concepts of pantheism and a revival of polytheism.
+In vogue is the portrayal of a universe equally dominated by male and female deities, often revived as nature deities or, on a grander scale, as a Mother Goddess who stands alongside or replaces a Father God.
 But in its original form, both gods were believed to be overseen by a genderless Supreme Deity, also described as the Prime Mover or the Supreme Cosmic Power.